Gyland

-Gyland is a village in the municipality of Flekkefjord in Agder county in Norway.
-It is located in the northeastern part of Flekkefjord along the river Gylandselva, just a short distance north of the lake Kumlevollvatnet.
+Gyland is a village in Flekkefjord Municipality in Agder county in Norway.
+It is located in the northeastern part of the municipality along the river Gylandselva, just a short distance north of the lake Kumlevollvatnet.
 The Sørlandet Line runs just south of the village, stopping at Gyland Station.
 The local village church, Gyland Church, was located in the village until 1929 when it was moved about 3 km to the southwest.
 Now a small chapel is located in Gyland where the old church was once standing.

+History

+Prior to 1965, the village was the administrative centre of the old Gyland Municipality.

 Name

-The municipality (originally the parish) was named after the old Gyland farm (Old Norse: Gýjuland), where Gyland Church was originally located.
-The first element is the old name of the river that flows past the farm (Old Norse: Gýja or Gý) and the last element is land which means "land".
+The village (originally the parish) was named after the old Gyland farm (Gýjuland), where Gyland Church was originally located.
+The first element is the old name of the river that flows past the farm (Gýja or Gý) and the last element is land which means "land".